GERMANY’S UNITY DAY

 WE RELY ON GERMANY’S SUPPORT FOR EU MEMBERSHIP

-Bozay also stated that it is impossible for Europe to be whole without Turkey being a full member of the EU, adding, “The increasingly complex structure of regional and global challenges calls for a fresh look at Turkey-EU relations.
-We are facing numerous challenges and crises, ranging from the massacre ongoing in Gaza and the risk of the war spreading to a wider region, to the war in Ukraine, concerns about energy and food security, and climate change.
-Turkey always has contributions to make in overcoming these challenges.
-Turkey’s membership will expand the vision and influence of the EU as a global actor, enabling more geostrategic thought and effort.
-In this context, we rely on Germany’s support for Turkey’s EU membership.
-We are passing through a period in which the need to act together is greater than ever.
-We are ready to continue working with Germany from a strategic perspective in this direction.”
+Bozay emphasized that Europe cannot truly be whole without Turkey’s full membership in the EU, stating, “The increasingly complex nature of regional and global challenges demands a new approach to Turkey-EU relations.
+We are confronting multiple crises, from the ongoing massacre in Gaza and the threat of war spreading to a larger region to the war in Ukraine, concerns over energy and food security, and climate change.
+Turkey has valuable contributions to offer in addressing these challenges.
+Its membership would broaden the EU’s vision and strengthen its influence as a global player, fostering more geostrategic thinking and efforts.
+In this regard, we count on Germany’s support for Turkey’s EU accession.
+We are navigating a period where cooperation is more crucial than ever, and we are prepared to continue working strategically with Germany toward this goal.”